Working in the UK for EU Citizens

 - Current list of shortage occupations.

-Businesses can continue to recruit EU nationals until the end of the transition period.
-After that, employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which will apply to all nationalities.
+From 1 January 2021 UK employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which will apply to all nationalities.